BhagyaSalgado/R26-IT-142/SENTIMENT_ANALYSIS_PART.md

 ---

-## 💬 Team Presentation Tips - ඔබ කියන්න ඕනේ
+## 💬 Team Presentation Tips - What To Say

 ### Slide 1: Overview (30 seconds)
 "Our Comment Sentiment Analysis component analyzes YouTube trailer comments using BERT-based NLP to classify sentiment into positive, neutral, and negative categories."